 Dr. Richard Gatteau

-Dr. Richard Gatteau is starting his 25th year working in the higher education field.
-He serves as the Interim Vice President for Student Affairs and Dean of Students, and is the Faculty Director of the Higher Education Administration program.
+Dr. Richard Gatteau is starting his 26th year working in the higher education field.
+He serves as the Vice President for Student Affairs and Dean of Students, and is the Faculty Director of the Higher Education Administration program.

 Dr. Gatteau earned his bachelor's degree in Business Administration from Bucknell University and his master's degree in Higher Education and Student Affairs from the University of Vermont.
 He completed his doctorate in Educational Leadership and Administration at Fordham University.
 His doctoral dissertation research focused on female presidential leadership at selective higher education institutions.